Yakup Gör

 Yakup Gör (born November 10, 1988, in Erzurum, Turkey) is a Turkish freestyle wrestler competing in the 66 kg division.
 He is a member of the İstanbul Büyükşehir Belediyesi S.K.

 He began with wrestling in his hometown Erzurum, where he was instructed and coached at the city wrestling training center.
 Before he transferred to Istanbul BB SK, Gör competed for the Erzurum Büyükşehir Belediyesi Sk.

 Achievements

 He became bronze medalist at the 2010 Mediterranean Championships on May 7 in Istanbul, Turkey.

 Gör shared the bronze medal with his national teammate Muhammed İlhan at the FILA Golden Grand Prix held on July 8–10, 2011 in Baku, Azerbaijan.

-He captured the gold medal at the Men's Wrestling FILA Freestyle World Cup 2013 held on February 21–22 in Tehran, Iran.
+He captured the gold medal at the Men's Wrestling FILA Freestyle World Cup 2013 held on February 21–22 in Tehran, Iran, having defeated such strong opponents as Soslan Ramonov, Ruslan Dibirgadjiyev.

 Yakup Gör won the silver medal at the 2013 European Wrestling Championships held in Tbilisi, Georgia.

+Yakup Gör won the silver medal at the 2019 Golden Grand Prix Ivan Yarygin held in Krasnoyarsk, Russia, after defeating 2016 World Champion Magomed Kurbanaliev.